Granvin Municipality: Geography

 The municipality was situated along both sides of the Granvin Fjord (a small arm off of the main Hardangerfjorden) and the valley extending inland from the end of the fjord, in the region of Hardanger.
-The large lake Granvinsvatnet lies right in the center of the valley, just north of the village of Eide.
-On both sides of the fjord and valley, there are high mountains.
-Espeland Falls is located in the Espelandsdalen valley near the border with Ulvik.
-The Skjervefossen waterfall is also located in Granvin.
+The large lake Granvinsvatnet was located right in the center of the valley, just north of the village of Eide.
+On both sides of the fjord and valley, there were high mountains.
+Espeland Falls was located in the Espelandsdalen valley near the border with Ulvik Municipality.
+The Skjervefossen waterfall was also located in Granvin.
+The highest point in the municipality was the 1576.1 m tall mountain Olsskavlen which was located along the border with Voss Municipality.

+Voss Municipality was located to the north and west; Kvam Municipality was located to the southwest, Ullensvang Municipality was located to the south, and Ulvik Municipality was located to the east.

 Transportation

-Norwegian National Road 13 entered Granvin via the Tunsberg Tunnel which runs through the high mountains to the northwest.
-The highway then ran through Granvin before entering the Vallavik Tunnel which runs through the high mountains to the southeast.
-The Vallavik Tunnel connects up with the Hardanger Bridge in Ulvik which crosses the Hardangerfjorden.
-A car ferry service connects Kvanndal (in southwest Granvin) with the villages of Utne and Kinsarvik (in Ullensvang municipality) on the south side of the Hardangerfjord.
-From 1935 to 1988, Hardanger railway line ran between Granvin and Vossevangen.
+Norwegian National Road 13 entered Granvin via the Tunsberg Tunnel which ran through the high mountains to the northwest.
+The highway then ran through Granvin before entering the Vallavik Tunnel which goes through the high mountains to the southeast.
+The Vallavik Tunnel connects up with the Hardanger Bridge in Ulvik Municipality which crosses the Hardangerfjorden.
+A car ferry service connected Kvanndal (in southwest Granvin) with the villages of Utne and Kinsarvik (in Ullensvang Municipality) on the south side of the Hardangerfjord.
+From 1935 to 1988, Hardanger railway line ran between Granvin and Vossavangen.
 The line was closed in 1988 and the rails were later removed.

 History

 In April 1940, during the German invasion of Norway during World War II, there was some fighting between German and Norwegian forces in Granvin.
-German forces landed in the village of Granvin on 25 April as part of their pincer movement towards the Norwegian military camps at Vossevangen.
+German forces landed in the village of Granvin on 25 April as part of their pincer movement towards the Norwegian military camps at Vossavangen.
 There was fighting at Skjervefossen for most of that day, until the Norwegian forces retreated late at night to avoid encirclement.
 Four Norwegian soldiers and at least 30 German soldiers fell in the fighting.